 Improper disposal of household paint cans is bad for the environment, potentially dangerous for sanitation workers, and—in some localities—subject to fines.
 Here's how to do it safely.

-No matter what you’re painting—your home’s exterior, the living room, or the dresser you recently bought secondhand—every project seems to leave you with a frustratingly minute quantity of leftover paint, usually much too little to keep for future use.
+No matter what you’re painting—your home’s exterior, the living room, or the furniture you recently bought secondhand—every project seems to leave you with a frustratingly minute quantity of leftover paint, usually too little to keep for future use.
 So how do you get rid of it?
 Well, there are several ways to dispose of paint.
 The best method depends on the type of paint in question.
-Read on to learn how to dispose of the three types of paint most commonly used in homes—latex, oil, and spray paints.
+Read on to learn how to dispose of paint that’s most commonly used in homes: latex, oil, and spray paints.

-If there’s more than a little paint left, take action to harden the paint.
+- If there’s more than a little paint left, take action to harden the paint.
 You can try materials you have on hand, such as sawdust or scrap paper, or opt for a waste paint hardener.
-The latter is readily available in hardware stores and home centers.
+The latter is readily available in hardware stores or from Amazon.
 Simply mix the hardener into the paint, closely following the instructions provided.
 Let it stand for the recommended period of time, after which the paint should be hard as a rock.
-You can now throw the can away (but you cannot recycled a can with hardened paint).
+You can now throw the can away (but you cannot recycle a can with hardened paint).

 Half-full cans of spray paint are potentially dangerous; they can explode under heat or pressure.
-It’s important not to throw out a can until it’s completely empty.
-Spray the remaining contents on a piece of cardboard until you’re certain there’s nothing left.
+To be sure that you’re throwing out a can that is completely empty, spray the remaining contents on a piece of cardboard until you’re certain there’s nothing left.
 Once empty, add the can to your regular recycling.

 As you can see, disposing of paint properly isn’t always a breeze.
 One thing is certain, however: No matter the type of paint, it’s easier to deal with an empty can than with one that’s half full.
-So if you’re stuck with leftovers, you’ve now got a very good reason to get started on that painting project you’ve been thinking about!
+So if you’re stuck with a partially full can, you’ve now got a very good reason to get started on one of these smaller painting projects using leftover paint!